meteor/meteor/content/security.md

 In practice, this means that you should do most of your security and validation on the boundary between these two domains.
 In simple terms:

-1. Validate and check all data that comes from the client
+1. Validate and check all inputs that come from the client
-2. Don't leak any secret data to the client
+2. Don't leak any secret information to the client

 ## Attack surface area